-- 395. When determining the size of P2G, competent authorities should also consider-, where relevant, the following factors: - a. the year when maximum stress impact occurs in relation to the starting point and time horizon of the scenario of stress tests; - b. the outcome of reliable ICAAP stress test to assess severity of the results; - c. relevant management mitigating actions of the institution that are deemed credible following their supervisory assessment; - d. information about and supervisory views on the relevance of the supervisory stress testing to the institution's strategy, financial plans and business model; - e. the quality (composition) of the institution's available own funds, including at the worst year of stress; and - f. whether the institution is and which the bank is under restructuring or resolution. - 396.
-For the purpose of paragraph 395(b), competent authorities should also consider the extent to which stress scenarios cover all the material risks contributing to the additional own funds requirements in the TSCR.
-Competent authorities should in particular have regard to the fact that macro-economic downturn scenarios may not entirely capture some risks, for example conduct risk, pension risk or some elements of credit concentration risk (e.g. single name concentration) which may amplify potential losses under the tested adverse scenarios. - 397.
-In addition, competent authorities should consider the extent to which the existing combined buffer requirements and other applicable macro-prudential measures are necessary, already cover risks revealed by stress testing.
-Competent authorities should offset P2G against the capital conservation buffer (CCB), as P2G and CCB overlap in nature.
-Furthermore, while no overlap is in principle expected between P2G and the countercyclical capital buffer (CCyB), competent authorities should, in exceptional cases, offset P2G on a case-by-case basis against the CCyB based on the consideration of underlying risks covered by the buffer and factored into the design of the scenarios used for the stress tests, after liaising with the macro-prudential authority.
-Competent authorities should not offset P2G against the systemic risk buffers (G-SII/O-SII buffers and systemic risk buffer) as those are intended to cover the risks an institution poses to the financial system.
+- d. information about and supervisory views on the relevance of supervisory stress testing to the institution's strategy, financial plans and business model; - e. the quality (composition) of the institution's available own funds, including at the worst year of stress; and - f. whether or not the bank is under restructuring or resolution. - 395.
+For the purpose of paragraph 394(b), competent authorities should also consider the extent to which stress scenarios cover all the material risks contributing to the additional own funds requirements in TSCR.
+Competent authorities should in particular have regard to the fact that macroeconomic downturn scenarios may not entirely capture some risks, for example conduct risk, pension risk or some elements of credit concentration risk (e.g. single name concentration), that may amplify potential losses under the tested adverse scenarios. - 396.
+In addition, competent authorities should consider the extent to which the existing combined buffer requirements and other applicable macroprudential measures already cover risks revealed by stress testing.
+Competent authorities should offset P2G against the capital conservation buffer (CCB), as P2G and the CCB overlap in nature.
+Furthermore, while no overlap is in principle expected between P2G and the countercyclical capital buffer (CCyB), competent authorities should, in exceptional cases, offset P2G on a case-by-case basis against the CCyB based on the consideration of underlying risks covered by the buffer and factored into the design of the scenarios used for the stress tests, after liaising with the macroprudential authority.
+Competent authorities should not offset P2G against the systemic risk buffers (G-SII/O-SII buffers and the systemic risk buffer), as those are intended to cover the risks an institution poses to the financial system.